mofron/mofron/README.md

 # mofron

 mofron is JavaScript Framework for Web UI.<br>
-It has a simple interface like .NET, Swing.<br>
-It makes possible to development front-end by only js.
+It makes possible to development front-end by only simple tag.

 ## Install